carusoj7/eat-local/README.md

  ## [Planning Materials](https://trello.com/b/i1IN5qje/eat-local)

  ## Motivation
  I created this application to provide users with a seamless and efficient experience for discovering new restaurants.
-With going out to eat getting more and more expensive, this application displays a platform to see genuine feedback. as well as gives users an outlet to describe their own experiences.
+With going out to eat getting more and more expensive, this application displays a platform to see genuine feedback, as well as gives users an outlet to describe their own experiences.
 Most importantly, I wanted to prioritize local restaurants to support the small business community.

  ## Technology Implemented: